 Beth tried the almond poppyseed, Captain Crunch, German chocolate cake, and lavender honey.
 Her favorite flavor was Captain Crunch.

-In the freezer case, there is also a variety of Mason Jar Sundaes featuring toppings and sauces with Silver Lining ice cream.
+Mason Jar Sundaes featuring toppings and sauces are available in the freezer case with Silver Lining ice cream.

 Where to Grab a Drink in Fargo, ND